 Presented below is our consolidated historical data as of and for each of the periods indicated.
-The annual consolidated financial data set forth below for each of the three fiscal years in the period ended December 31, 2001 was derived from our audited consolidated financial statements included in our Annual Report on Form 10-K, as amended, for the year ended December 31, 2001, which is incorporated in this prospectus supplement by reference.
-The data as of and for the period ended March 31, 2002 was derived from our unaudited quarterly financial statements included in our Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2002, which is incorporated in this prospectus supplement by reference.
+The annual consolidated financial data set forth below for each of the three fiscal years in the period ended December 31, 2001, was derived from our audited consolidated financial statements included in our Annual Report on Form 10-K, as amended, for the year ended December 31, 2001, which is incorporated in this prospectus supplement by reference.
+The data as of and for the period ended June 30, 2002, was derived from our unaudited quarterly financial statements included in our Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2002, which is incorporated in this prospectus supplement by reference.

-The pro forma statement of income data for the year ended December 31, 2001 and for the three months ended March 31, 2002 was derived from our unaudited pro forma condensed combined statements of income included in our Current Report on Form 8-K filed July 2, 2002, which is incorporated by reference in this prospectus supplement.
-The pro forma income statement data gives effect to the purchases of the Val Verde gathering system and the Jonah Gas Gathering Company, as if the acquisitions were consummated on January 1, 2001.
-The pro forma balance sheet data gives effect to the purchase of the Val Verde gathering system as if the acquisition was consummated on March 31, 2002.
+The pro forma statement of income data for the year ended December 31, 2001, was derived from our unaudited pro forma condensed combined statements of income included in our Current Report on Form 8-K filed July 2, 2002, as amended by our Current Report on Form 8-K/A filed August 12, 2002, which is incorporated by reference in this prospectus supplement.
+The pro forma statement of income data for the six months ended June 30, 2002, was derived from the historical internal financial reports of the Val Verde Gathering and Processing System.
+The pro forma income statement data presents our pro forma results as if the acquisitions of the Val Verde gathering system and the Jonah Gas Gathering Company were consummated on January 1, 2001.
 The pro forma data is presented for illustrative purposes only and is not necessarily indicative of the results of operations which would have occurred had the purchases been consummated on January 1, 2001, nor is it necessarily indicative of future results of operations.

-The summary data set forth below includes EBITDA from us without Seaway and EBITDA from Seaway.
-EBITDA from Seaway represents our proportional interest in the EBITDA of Seaway.
+The summary data set forth below includes EBITDA from us without our equity investments in Seaway and Centennial and EBITDA from these equity investments.
+EBITDA from our equity investments represents our proportional interest in the EBITDA of these equity investments.
 We define EBITDA as operating income plus depreciation and amortization.
 EBITDA is used as a supplemental financial measurement in the evaluation of our business and should not be considered as an alternative to net income as an indicator of our operating performance or as an alternative to cash flows from operating activities or other cash flow data calculated in accordance with accounting principles generally accepted in the United States of America or as a measure of liquidity.

 In July 2001, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards ("SFAS") No. 142, which requires that goodwill and intangible assets with indefinite useful lives no longer be amortized, but instead tested for impairment at least annually.
-Beginning January 1, 2002, effective with our adoption of SFAS 142, we no longer record amortization expense related to goodwill or amortization expense related to the excess investment on our equity investment in Seaway.
+Beginning January 1, 2002, effective with our adoption of SFAS 142, we no longer record amortization expense related to goodwill or amortization expense related to the excess investment on our equity investments.
 The following table includes our annual results on a comparable basis, as if we had not recorded amortization expense of goodwill or amortization expense of our excess investment for the years ended December 31, 1999, 2000 and 2001.